-The experimental study has been undertaken in four different occupational settings:
+The experimental stud y has been undertaken in seven different occupational settings:

-- a tape-recording division of a newspaper.
+- 1. a tape-recording division of a newspaper.
 In this site, the workers listen to articles dictated on the phone by outside locations and then double-check the articles while listening to their magnetic tape recordings.
-In the first part of their job the operators use telephone handsets with fixed gain but in the second part they wear supra-aural earphones with a variable gain.

-- telephone central office of a government organisation.
+In the first part of their job the operators use telephone handsets with fixed gain but in the second part they wear supra-aural earphones with a variable gain. - 2. telephone central office of a government organisation.
 In this site, the workers have to connect incoming calls to the right internal extension.
-The operators could use either telephone handsets with fixed gain or supra-aural earphones and insert earphones with a 3-level gain. - the same telephone central office as before, after the enlargement of the room.
-The operators have also new supra-aural earphones with adjustable gain, provided with a sound limiter. - bank call-centre.
-In this site, the workers answer to incoming telephone calls of their costumers.
+The operators could use either telephone handsets with fixed gain or supra-aural earphones and insert earphones with a 3- level gain. - 3. the same telephone central office as before, after the enlargement of the room.
+The operators have also new supra-aural earphones with adjustable gain, provided with a sound limiter. - 4. bank call-center. - 5. hospital call center. - 6. joint call center for three companies (a bank, a local public administration and a service company). - 7. call center of a national service company.

+In the last four call centers, the workers answer to incoming telephone calls of their customers.
 The operators have supra-aural earphones with adjustable gain, provided with a sound limiter.

-3.2 Instrumentation and measurement procedure
+3.2 Measurement procedure and data processing